Jingying-yu/Jingying-yu/README.md

 ### Hi there, you are looking at Sandy Yu's Repositories 👋
+I am a undergraduate student in University of Toronto.
 Feel free to add issues to any of my repositories and reach out to me via my email if needed.

 <!--